-In KCSiE 2022 the DfE refer to contextual safeguarding as a specific term that has come out of research from the University of Bedfordshire.
+In KCSiE 2023 the DfE refer to contextual safeguarding as a specific term that has come out of research from the University of Bedfordshire.

 The definition of Contextual Safeguarding is "an approach to understanding, and responding to, young people's experiences of significant harm beyond their families.
 It recognises that the different relationships that young people form in their neighbourhoods, schools and online can feature violence and abuse.
 Parents and carers have little influence over these contexts, and young people's experiences of extra-familial abuse can undermine parent-child relationships.
-Therefore, children's social care practitioners need to engage with individuals and sectors who do have influence over/within extra-familial contexts, and recognise that assessment of, and intervention with, these spaces are a critical part of safeguarding practices.
+Therefore, children's social care practitioners need to engage with individuals and sectors who do have influence over/within extra- familial contexts, and recognise that assessment of, and intervention with, these spaces are a critical part of safeguarding practices.
 Contextual Safeguarding, therefore, expands the objectives of child protection systems in recognition that young people are vulnerable to abuse in a range of social contexts."

-All staff should be aware that safeguarding incidents and/or behaviours can be associated with factors outside the school and can occur between children outside of our school.
+All staff should recognise that safeguarding incidents and/or behaviours can be associated with factors outside the school and might arise from within their peer groups, from within the wider community and/or online.
 All staff, but especially the DSL and deputy DSLs should consider whether children are at risk of abuse or exploitation in situations outside their families.

-Risk and harm outside of the family can take a variety of different forms and children can be vulnerable to sexual exploitation, criminal exploitation, and serious youth violence in addition to other risks.
+Risk and harm outside of the family can take a variety of different forms and children can be vulnerable to multiple threats including sexual exploitation, exploitation by criminal gangs and organised crime groups such as county lines, trafficking, online abuse, extremism leading to radicalisation and serious youth violence in addition to other risks.